 A thoughtful exercise for students and climate leaders

 The En-ROADS guided assignment challenges participants to use the En-ROADS simulator to create a scenario that successfully addresses climate change while considering implications across the economy, environment, and society.
 The En-ROADS assignment is most commonly used in classrooms, ranging from middle school to graduate level students.
 It can also be adapted as an exercise for non-academic settings.
-Often, the assignment is given following the En-ROADS workshop or Climate Action Simulation game experience.
+Often, the assignment is given following the En-ROADS Climate Workshop or Climate Action Simulation game experience.

 – Dr. Alan Robock